Rivian IPO: Everything you need to know about Rivian

 Rivian IPO: What do we know about the Rivian IPO?

-The Rivian IPO may occur later in 2021, possibly in September.
-The valuation of the company could be around $70 billion post listing, according to reports.
+The Rivian IPO is expected to occur in late 2021/early 2022.
+On September 1, the company filed paperwork with the Securities and Exchange Commission to become a publicly traded company.
+The valuation of the company could be around $80 billion post listing, according to reports.

 The company is working with advisers including Goldman Sachs Group Inc, JPMorgan Chase & Co, and others, in preparation for the transaction.